AbiramiSBN/4THTS/info.md

-Got it!
-I’ll put together a simple, visual, and easy-to-understand way for an elementary student to divide a 4-digit number by a 2-digit number, using Markdown.
-I’ll include remainders but not decimals, and focus on clarity with step-by-step visuals and explanations.

-I’ll let you know as soon as it’s ready!

 # Dividing a 4-Digit Number by a 2-Digit Number (Made Easy!)

 Dividing a big number might seem hard, but you can do it step by step.
 We will break down **1234 ÷ 12** into simple steps.
 Just remember: **1234** is the big number we want to split (the amount to divide), and **12** is the size of each group (the number we divide by).
 We will find out how many groups of 12 are in 1234, and if anything is left over (the **remainder**).
 Let’s go through it in a friendly way!